arjunlnaik1/zomato-landing-page/zomato-landing-page clone completed/README.md

-# this is my zomato landing page
+# This is my zomato landing clone page

-# done with firt commit